-"I have to say I could not be more grateful to Augustana and the faculty of that wonderful institution.
-I owe all of my success and achievements to them.
-I was able to transition to the "working world" seamlessly upon Graduation because of the knowledge gained and experience acquired during my three years completing Augustana's Bachelor of Arts Degree in Sign Language Interpreting." - Lisa Wendt Hellbusch, Class of 2010
+"I was able to transition to the "working world" seamlessly upon graduation because of the knowledge gained and experience acquired during my three years completing Augustana's Bachelor of Arts Degree in Sign Language Interpreting." - Lisa Wendt Hellbusch, Class of 2010

 Community interpreters work at doctors’ offices, courthouses, hospitals, office buildings, factories, banks, colleges, etc. Their schedules vary from day to day and include nights and weekends.
 A community interpreter’s job is never dull because they shift from one setting to another several times throughout any given day.
 Community interpreters’ need to be flexible and easy-going.
 Interpreters that work in the community have the opportunity to be involved in the most private inner-workings of people’s lives.

 Educational interpreters work in elementary, middle, and high schools.
 They are typically assigned to one or two students and interpret the message between the teacher or classmates to the deaf student.
 Their schedules are set and follow the school day and school holidays.
 An educational interpreter’s job is rewarding because you can watch the student you work with develop and grow as they progress through school.
 Educational interpreters have the opportunity to work with students, parents, and teachers in a team environment.